Low Income Rent to Own Homes: Rules Before You Sign

 A freelance designer is denied a mortgage due to inconsistent income and a low credit score.

-- Result: The buyer locks in the home and uses the next two years to improve their score.
+• Result: The buyer locks in the home and spends the next 2 years improving their score.

 3. Family Relocating with Limited Savings